BettercareHealth/bettercare/mmh/mmh-6-resources.md

 ### 4-1	What is the process for getting a Maintenance Order?

-The mother (for the sake of simplicity, we refer to a mother applying for a Maintenance Order in this section.
-However, fathers and other primary caregivers can also apply) needs to go to the Maintenance Office at the Maintenance Court in her area to apply for the court order.
+The mother (for the sake of simplicity, we refer to a mother applying for a Maintenance Order in this section, however, fathers and other primary caregivers can also apply) needs to go to the Maintenance Office at the Maintenance Court in her area to apply for the court order.
 The mother will need to fill in a form.

-The Maintenance Officer will send a summons to the father, asking the father to come to the Maintenance Office on a certain date.
+*	The Maintenance Officer will send a summons to the father, asking the father to come to the Maintenance Office on a certain date.
-On the date, the mother and the father must go to the office to determine how much that person must pay for the children.
+*	On the date, the mother and the father must go to the office to determine how much that person must pay for the children.
-The Maintenance Officer will help the mother work out all the things she must pay for every month, how much money she earns and how much money the father earns.
+*	The Maintenance Officer will help the mother work out all the things she must pay for every month, how much money she earns and how much money the father earns.
-If the father says that he is not the father of the child, the mother needs to ask the court to order a paternity test.
+*	If the father says that he is not the father of the child, the mother needs to ask the court to order a paternity test.
-The Magistrate will listen to both the parents' stories.
+*	The Magistrate will listen to both the parents' stories.
 They will ask both of them to show how much they earn and how much they pay every month for things like rent, electricity and food.

-The Magistrate then decides how much the father must pay for the children.
+*	The Magistrate then decides how much the father must pay for the children.
 The Magistrate will make this amount an “Order of Court”, in writing.
-If the mother agrees with how much the father must pay for the children, the Maintenance Officer will get both parents to sign a paper called an “Order of Court”.
+*	If the mother agrees with how much the father must pay for the children, the Maintenance Officer will get both parents to sign a paper called an “Order of Court”.
 This says that the father must pay the agreed amount of money every week or every month.
-If the mother does not agree, or if the father does not come to the office on that date, then the officer will say their case must go to the Maintenance Court.
+*	If the mother does not agree, or if the father does not come to the office on that date, then the officer will say their case must go to the Maintenance Court.
 The court sends notices to both parents telling them to come to the Maintenance Court on a certain date.
-The father must pay the maintenance amount every week or month to the Maintenance Office.
+*	The father must pay the maintenance amount every week or month to the Maintenance Office.
 The mother must then collect the money from the Maintenance Office.
 The money can also be paid into her bank account.
 This will save her from having to collect the money from the office.

 ### 4-2	What if the person ordered to pay maintenance does not pay?

-The mother needs to go to the Maintenance Office and complain.
+*	The mother needs to go to the Maintenance Office and complain.
 It is important to make a formal complaint every time that the other parent does not pay.
-The Maintenance Office records each time payments are made.
+*	The Maintenance Office records each time payments are made.
 This record will show when payments are not made and how much is owed.
-If the other parent is employed and fails to pay maintenance, the mother must ask the court to make an order to get the maintenance directly from the other parent’s employer.
+*	If the other parent is employed and fails to pay maintenance, the mother must ask the court to make an order to get the maintenance directly from the other parent’s employer.

-If the other parent does not pay, that parent is not obeying the order of court.
+*	If the other parent does not pay, that parent is not obeying the order of court.
 This is a crime.
 The court will send the other parent a notice telling the person to come to court on a certain date.
 The person must then explain why they did not pay the money.
 If there is not a good reason, the court will usually tell the other party to pay all the maintenance the person owes, or the person will go to jail.

 For more information contact the Maintenance Officer at your local Magistrates' Court.